Santa Lucia Highlands: Leveling Up

 Fidelity Sleepy Hollow Vineyard Pinot Noir 2019

 Pour me another!
-Deeply fragrant of red and black fruit, sublimely smooth with the just-right autumn leaves vibes passing through. — 7 months ago
+Deeply fragrant of red and black fruit, sublimely smooth with the just-right autumn leaves vibes passing through. — a year ago

 Severn, Bob and 8 others liked this